Introduction:

 Championing “Make in India”

-- Indigenization: The ADB is committed to the indigenization of defense equipment and systems.
-By leveraging local resources and expertise, the bureau aims to replace imported technologies with domestically produced alternatives, thereby boosting India’s defense manufacturing capabilities.
+A cornerstone of the ADB’s mission is the indigenization of defense equipment and systems.
+Leveraging local resources and expertise, the bureau strives to replace imported technologies with domestically produced alternatives.
+This effort significantly strengthens India’s defense manufacturing capabilities and aligns with the national goal of achieving self-reliance.

 Facilitating Industry Growth: